code4it-dev/c4it-hugo/content/csharp-tip/029-observablecollection/index.md

 collection.Move(1, 2);
 ```

-The `WhenCollectionChanges` delegate exposes a `NotifyCollectionChangedEventArgs` that gives you info about the previous and the current items in the collection:
+The `WhenCollectionChanges` method accepts a `NotifyCollectionChangedEventArgs` that gives you info about the intercepted changes:

 ```cs
 private void WhenCollectionChanges(object? sender, NotifyCollectionChangedEventArgs e)